Close to Perfect

 Boats and Equipment

-The boats at Faraway Cayes are 18’ custom made pangas with 70 hp engines, outfitted with poling platforms, and lean bars.
-These boats offer an elevated position for angler to fish and are perfectly designed for running the flats and the rougher water outside of the reef when running from flat to flat.
+The boats at Faraway Cayes are 18’ custom-made pangas with 70 HP engines, outfitted with poling platforms, and lean bars.
+These boats offer an elevated position for anglers to fish from and are perfectly designed for running the flats and the rougher water outside of the reef when running from flat to flat.
 They are smooth-riding, comfortable, and ideal for fishing the Faraway Cayes.

 Remember that Yellow Dog’s services are completely free!
 When you book a trip with Yellow Dog, you never pay more than when you book directly with the lodge or outfitter.
 All prices listed below are per person, based on double occupancy, and quoted in US dollars.
 Trips of any length of stay can be arranged, so please call Yellow Dog for details and custom package pricing.

-- Round trip Helicopter flights from Roatan to Faraway Cays
+- Round trip transfers from Roatan to Faraway Cays

-- All meals and drinks, including the bar.
+- All meals and soft drinks at Faraway

 - All applicable taxes and fees